Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/Identify/readme.md

 2. Click play.
 3. Using the UI, enter an APIKey in the input field to the top left.
 4. Open the **Samples** drop down, and click **Identify** to open the level.
 5. While holding shift, click a building.
-The building's Identify Results will populate the table.
+The building's identify results will populate the table.

 ## How to use the sample (Identify Scene)